telerik/blazor-docs/accessibility/compliance.md

 | ValidationSummary | AA | N/A | TBA |
 | Window | AA | [Enhanced](https://demos.telerik.com/blazor-ui/window/keyboard-navigation) | [Documentation]({%slug window-wai-aria-support%}) |
 | Wizard | AA | [Enhanced](https://demos.telerik.com/blazor-ui/wizard/keyboard-navigation) | [Documentation]({%slug wizard-wai-aria-support%}) |

+## Accessibility Compliance Notes

+The information in the compliance table above is subject to the following considerations:

+* All components implement the required WAI-ARIA attributes without the need for any extra configuration.
+Some components may provide parameters that render additional optional WAI-ARIA attributes, for example, `aria-label` or `aria-describedby`.
+* The compliance levels are achievable with the [*Default Ocean Blue A11y* theme swatch]({%slug accessibility-overview%}#color-contrast) or any other [custom theme swatch]({%slug themes-customize%}) that provides the minimum required color contrast.
+* The accessibility and compliance of some components may depend on the enabled features.
+In such cases, the compliance table information is based on the default component configuration.
+* Component templates introduce custom markup that may not be accessible.
+Test any modifications to ensure the web content still meets the desired level of accessibility compliance.
+Be mindful of components that work with user input such as images, text, or HTML content.
+* Due to the complexity of some components, there are scenarios that are not covered by the WAI-ARIA specification.
+In those cases, we benefit from the know-how of the dedicated accessibility professionals at Progress Software and feedback from accessibility-minded users.

 ## See Also